nathanielltaylor/trend-map/README.md

 - [X] By location
 - [ ] Overall analysis on homepage*
 - [ ] Visualized on heatmaps*

+Next goal: Try to implement Google-powered translation of tweets

 ##### Original Icon Design Credits
 "trend" by Daouna Jeong. "trend" by Ryo Sato. "hashtag" by juan manjarrez. "hashtag" by matthew hall.
 "Location" by Creative Stall.
 "Target" by luc vega.
 "Smile", "displeased", and "Sad" by Golden Roof.
 All from the Noun Project.